HARNESS & LEASH TRAINING

 Potential benefits include:

-• Controlled exposure to outdoor sights and sounds
+• Safe exposure to outdoor sights, sounds, and smells

-Not every cat will enjoy harness and leash training, and that is normal.
+Not every cat will enjoy leash training—and that is completely normal.

 • Confident cats that recover quickly from new experiences

-• Cats with a history of panic responses
+• Cats with a history of panic or escape behavior

-• Cats that freeze or thrash when handled
+• Cats that freeze, thrash, or resist handling

 A properly fitted harness is the foundation of safe leash training.
 Collars are never appropriate for leash walking with cats.